mgielda/android_mars_zx3/doc/source/introduction.rst

    All data on the card will be lost. :file:`/dev/sdX` below is used as the card device node.

-Insert card into reader and create partitions with following commands (lines beginning with colon are typed inside fdisk command prompt, without colon):
+Insert the card into reader and create partitions with the following commands (lines beginning with a colon are typed inside the ``fdisk`` command prompt, without the colon):

 .. code-block:: bash